dboddie-canonical-work/disgorged-docs/adding-parts.rst

        # See 'snapcraft plugins'
        plugin: nil

-A part starts with an arbitrary name, such as :ref:``my-part``, which is followed by enough `Snapcraft parts metadata <snapcraft-parts-metadata>` to build the functionality you require.
+A part starts with an arbitrary name, such as ``my-part``, which is followed by enough :ref:`Snapcraft parts metadata <snapcraft-parts-metadata>` to build the functionality you require.

 The core of a typical part will commonly consist of the following metadata: